Cisco-Kosha/teamwork-connector/README.md

 ## Useful Actions

 Use the Kosha Teamwork connector to perform several useful operations to manage your Teamwork resources.
+Refer to the Kosha Teamwork connector [API specification](openapi.json) for details.

 ### People